rickballard/CoCache/docs/advice_bombs/batch_20251014_124554/.11_Spanky_CoCoreSessionWrap_20251009_021250/notes/INTENTIONS.md

 # INTENTIONS.md

 ## Session Purpose
-To stage the post-migration CoCivium repo grooming coordination, business plan finalization, indexing sweeps, and prepare for a full UpSweep/DownSweep audit after the Grand Migration session closes.
+To stage the post-migration CoCivium™ repo grooming coordination, business plan finalization, indexing sweeps, and prepare for a full UpSweep/DownSweep audit after the Grand Migration session closes.

 ## Key Intentions (Status)
 - [x] Generate and download a session plan in JSON